Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

-from azure.eventhub.aio import EventHubConsumerClient from azure.storage.blob.aio import ContainerClient from azure.eventhub.extensions.checkpointstoreblobaio import BlobPartitionManager
+from azure.eventhub.aio import EventHubConsumerClient from azure.storage.blob.aio import ContainerClient from azure.eventhub.extensions.checkpointstoreblobaio import BlobCheckpointStore

 RECEIVE_TIMEOUT = 5  # timeout in seconds for a receiving operation.
 0 or None means no timeout RETRY_TOTAL = 3  # max number of retries for receive operations within the receive timeout.
 Actual number of retries clould be less if RECEIVE_TIMEOUT is too small connection_str = '<< CONNECTION STRING FOR THE EVENT HUBS NAMESPACE >>' event_hub_path = '<< NAME OF THE EVENT HUB >>' storage_connection_str = '<< CONNECTION STRING FOR THE STORAGE >>'
-blob_name_str = '<<STRING FOR THE BLOB NAME>>'
+container_name = '<<STRING FOR THE BLOB NAME>>'

 async def do_operation(event):
     # do some sync or async operations.
 If the operation is i/o intensive, async will have better performance